Special rules may apply if you sell mutual fund shares held six months or less after receiving certain types of dividends.

 The same principle applies if you receive an exempt interest dividend and then sell shares at a loss.
 But in this case, your short-term loss becomes nondeductible.

 Example: You buy shares in a municipal bond fund just before it pays an exempt interest dividend of $1,200.
 Then you sell the shares at a loss of $1,300.
 If you held the shares six months or less, you’re permitted to deduct only $100.
 The remaining $1,200 represents the exempt interest dividend you received.

 Exception: This rule doesn’t apply to regular dividends paid by bond funds that declare exempt-interest dividends daily and distribute them monthly or more frequently.
 Many bond funds, but not all, follow this procedure.

 Also, this rule does not apply to nontaxable return of capital distributions.
 Those distributions reduce your basis in the mutual fund shares, so your loss calculation automatically takes this item into account.
 See Nondividend Distributions.

 Not reported by mutual funds

-The effect of these rules will not be reflected on Form 1099-B, even under the new rules that require brokers and mutual fund companies to provide more details when you sell shares.
+The effect of these rules will not be reflected on Form 1099-B. The rules that require brokers and mutual fund companies to provide basis information when you sell shares do not require them to apply this rule.
 It’s your responsibility to identify situations where the rules apply and make the appropriate adjustments in your income tax reporting.